corelab-src/dacapo/README.md

 ======================================
 ```
 Currently, this compiler only supports code generation and testing for the SEAL version only with ResNet.
-For other benchmarks, compilation with the HEAAN viersion is possible, but program testing is not due to library license.
+For other benchmarks, compilation with the HEAAN version is possible, but program testing is not due to library license.
 (Ongoing Research)

 ## Papers
 **DaCapo: Automatic Bootstrapping Management for Efficient Fully Homomorphic Encryption**\